anoma/nspec/docs/node_architecture/engines/naming_overview.juvix.md

 A `SubmitNameEvidenceResponse` is sent in response to a `SubmitNameEvidenceRequest`.

-- `error`: An error message if the submission failed.
+- `err`: An error message if the submission failed.

 ### `QueryNameEvidenceRequest` message